KiranMantha/node-expressgateway-kafka/README.md

 - this will create a topic named `quickstart-events`
 - to list out all the topics, execute `bin/kafka-topics.sh --bootstrap-server localhost:9092 --list`

+### With docker

+- run `docker compose up` in root folder. this will pull latest `zookeeper` & `kafka` packages and run them on their respective ports.

 ## Install mongodb